d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 These include a simple derivative
 $\partial_{\hat{y}} l(y, \hat{y}) = (\hat{y} - y)$.

-As we mentioned earlier, linear regression was invented by Gausss in 1795, who also discovered the normal distribution (also called the *Gaussian*).
+As we mentioned earlier, linear regression was invented by Gauss in 1795, who also discovered the normal distribution (also called the *Gaussian*).
 It turns out that the connection between the normal distribution and linear regression